star114/AutoLockstation/README.md

-ProtectMySelf
+AutoLockstation
 =============

-Every 50 Minutes, Auto Lock Your PC for WorkerHolic.
+Every 50 Minutes, Auto Lock Your PC.

 Please Take a rest for your Health.